KumoCorp/kumomta/docs/changelog/main.md

   (`*`) entries correctly. #128
 * smtp client did not always wait for the full extent of the idle timeout for new messages before closing the connection.
+* Potential deadlock on systems with very low core counts when MTA-STS is enabled, and sending to domain(s) with an MTA-STS policy.